gdraheim/timetrack-odoo/tabxlsx.md

 The `headers` arguments defines the default order and formatting of the provided input data, which is `List[Dict[str, CellValue]]`, so each row does not have an implicit order.
 Using `["b:.2f", "a"]` shows the `"b"` values first formatted with two digits after the decimal point.
-Then `"a"` column follows and then the rest in alphabetic order.
+Then the `"a"` column follows, and then the rest in alphabetic order.

 ### run tabxlsx.py